 About the photographer

-His interest in photography began during his formative years in Hong Kong.
-Over a decade ago, it evolved into a focus on fine art portfolios of aesthetic, documentary and conceptual images.
+His interest in photography began during his formative years in Hong Kong, then a British colony on the coast of South China Sea.
+Fast forward to over a decade ago, it evolved into a focus on fine art portfolios of aesthetic, documentary and conceptual images.

 - United Photographic Artist Gallery, Tampa, Florida

 - bG Gallery / Gestalt Projects Gallery, Bergamot Station, Santa Monica, CA